ViPErCZ/passwordRecovery/README.md

 	{/if}
 {/snippet}
 ```
-Extension using Nette\Localization\ITranslator and all configurated strings are translated.
+Extension using Nette\Localization\Translator and all configurated strings are translated.

 -----